Trenied-12/Valorant-Triggerbot/README.md

 # Valorant-Triggerbot
-This repository includes a Valorant triggerbot designed to automatically shoot enemies in the game.
-Please be aware that using a triggerbot in Valorant violates the game's terms of service and may lead to a ban.
+The VTB is a Valorant triggerbot designed to automatically instantly shoot the enemies in the game.

 # How It Works:
-The Triggerbot uses computer vision to detect enemies on the screen and automatically shoots when an enemy is in the crosshair.
+The Triggerbot detects enemies on the screen and automatically shoots when an enemy is in the crosshair.
 The bot shoots upon detecting a specified color (default is yellow, user-configurable).

 # How to Install / Start
 1. Download the latest version of VTB (Valorant TriggerBot) onto your computer.
 2. Open the command prompt (cmd) and type 'java -jar path/to/the/VTB.jar' to start.
 If you haven't installed Java, refer to the guide on 'How to Install Java' below.
+3. Make sure, you have "Raw Input Buffer" in the settings of Valorant disabled!

 # How to Install Java
 1. Download the Java installer (https://download.oracle.com/java/22/latest/jdk-22_windows-x64_bin.exe).